 The arowana is growing nicely but seems to have developed a protruding lower jaw.
 Was told by Gan of Gan Aquarium that a shrimp diet will cause this due to the calcium in their shells.
 I am not feeding shrimp, but I was dosing Seachem Equilibrium for Calcium and Magnesium for a while for the plants.
 That might have been the cause in this case.
 I’ve stopped that, so I hope the condition will resolve itself.

 The plants are growing nicely although the tank suffered an algae bloom a few weeks ago.
-CO2 injection rate had dropped and I hadn’t noticed despite having a drop checker in tank.
+The CO2 injection rate had dropped and I hadn’t noticed despite having a drop checker in the tank.
 BGA, Hair Algae and Brown Algae all struck at the same time.
-Adjusted CO2 back up and started a anti-biotic (Erythromycin) course on the tank.
+Adjusted CO2 back up and started an anti-biotic (Erythromycin) course on the tank.
 Brown algae stopped spreading, BGA died and Hair Algae slowed down.

 However, the Hair Algae was still growing back too fast.
-I stopped Nitrates and Phosphate dosing, started on Potassium dosing since I’ve stopped Seachem Equilibrium and dropped lights down to 2 rows of T5HO throughout the lighting period.
+I stopped Nitrates and Phosphate dosing, and started on Potassium dosing since I’ve stopped Seachem Equilibrium and dropped lights down to 2 rows of T5HO throughout the lighting period.
 Plants are still growing happily, the Hair Algae is much slower now.